pawurb/node-postgres-wiki/pg.md

   // the pool will catch the error & let you handle it here });

-// you can run queries directly agains the pool pool.query('SELECT $1::text as name', ['foo'], function(err, result) {
+// you can run queries directly against the pool pool.query('SELECT $1::text as name', ['foo'], function(err, result) {
   console.log(result.rows[0].name); // output: foo
 });